-- Play Station All Stars Battle Royale in an attempt to prevent infinite combos, gives invincibility -including from Supers- to any player character hit with a lengthy combo, but only past a certain point of AP-gain.
-Characters that hit harder will naturally have the shortest combos in exchange for their high AP-gain.
+- PlayStation All-Stars Battle Royale, in an attempt to prevent infinite combos, gives invincibility -including from Supers- to any player character hit with a lengthy combo, but only past a certain point of gained AP.
+Characters that hit harder will naturally have the shortest combos in exchange for their high AP gain.

 - Pokkén Tournament has a few types of combo breakers: